Skip to main content

 Jazz Festival 2025: April 25-27

-School ensemble registration is now open for the 2025 festival!
-Click below to register your high school or middle school jazz band or combo.
+School ensemble registration is now full for the 2025 festival!
+Click below to register your high school or middle school jazz band or combo for the waitlist.
 Email questions to Director of Jazz Studies, Music Instructor Dan Davey.

 Educational and Competition Opportunities for Students